-Using data from the pilot projects as a start, create a detailed planning tool and cost estimator for garage conversion projects.
+Using data from the pilot projects as a start, we are creating a detailed planning tool and cost estimator for garage conversion projects.
 This online dashboard will be completely free and available via the City of East Palo Alto’s website once completed.
 Residents start by entering their address (information which is not stored or sent to any third party) to determine whether or not their property is eligible for an additional unit.
 Then they are offered a series of questions that allow them to get an extremely rough estimate for the cost of a garage conversion.
 These questions and estimates will be refined as more projects are completed and more detailed information is gathered.

-Conduct extensive community outreach during and after the project to educate East Palo Alto residents.
+We are conducting extensive community outreach throughout the project to educate East Palo Alto residents.
 Other than the eligibility and cost estimating tool, this project has helped the City of EPA to simplify their policy surrounding the construction of additional units, and so the outreach will help communicate these changes to the public.
 Because of the linguistic diversity of East Palo Alto’s residents, it is also important that this information be translated to the several prominent languages present in the community.

 Ultimately, we hope to expand the tool beyond the boundaries of East Palo Alto and beyond the scope of garage conversions.
 This includes attached and detached accessory dwelling units (ADUs).
 This expansion of capabilities is contingent upon the team’s capacity and resources as well as similar work happening in parallel from other organizations in the Bay Area and beyond.

 As the project has progressed, a number of public events have been scheduled and held to educate the residents of East Palo Alto.

 April 17th, 2019 @ EPA YMCA (550 Bell St): We hosted a second workshop on project updates and offered more testing of initial garage conversion dashboard.
 Thanks to increased outreach, this event was even more well-attended than the first, and we facilitated lively discussion with many residents looking to clear the air about former frustrations regarding additional units.